ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

             ??? question "How does this work?"

-                - First, the binary mask is converted from a single channel image to a 3-channel image.
-This is required for the next step where the mask and source image are combined, since they will need to have the same dimensions.
+                - First, the binary mask is first converted from a single-channel image to a three-channel image.
+This conversion is necessary for the subsequent step where the mask and the original image are combined.
+Both images must have the same number of channels to be compatible with the blending operation.

-                - The original image and 3-channel binary mask are combined using the OpenCV function `bitwise_and()` which keeps only pixel values `> 0` from <u>both images</u>.
-Since the mask pixels are `> 0` <u>only</u> inside the contour, the only pixels from the original image that remain are the ones overlapping the contour.
+                - The original image and the three-channel binary mask are merged using the OpenCV function `bitwise_and()`.
+This operation retains <u>only</u> pixel values that are greater than zero `(> 0)` from both images.
+Since the mask pixels are greater than zero `(> 0)` <u>only</u> within the contour region, the pixels remaining from the original image are those that overlap with the contour.

             ### Isolate with Black Pixels: Sub-options